taneres/frontend-fries/README.md

 # 🍟 frontend-fries

-This is a collection of small projects related to frontend development while I am learning. ~~Tracking my learning publicly so that I will not be too chill...~~ 😛
+This is a collection of small projects related to frontend development while I am learning.

 Right now I am learning: